Chris Crosby (comics): Superosity

 Crosby is the writer and artist of Superosity, a daily comic that they launched on March 1, 1999.
 In a 2003 interview, Crosby described their comic as "a storyline-focused strip, packed with wacky insane humor... about the friendship between a group of unusual characters."
 The main character is also named Chris, who Crosby described as "an ever-optimistic, childlike guy who is not very smart and wears a big orange cape."
 Other characters include Boardy, a talking blue board who has amnesia but is a scientific genius, and Bobby, Chris's teenage brother, who hates everything and wants to be rich and famous.
 Bobby's best friend is a talking turtle named Snap, one of many characters brought over from earlier Crosby strips.
 The cast also features Arcadia, a young female lawyer who Chris is in love with.

 According to a 2003 Comicon article, Superosity "has been called a cross between The Simpsons and Bloom County."
 According to Keenspot, Superosity was reviewed in Comics Buyer's Guide in late 2001, which said it "may be one of the most off-the-wall online comics", calling the humor "non-sequitur" and said "the art is cringe-worthy at first, but... improved with age."
 Superosity was nominated for a 2002 Cartoonist Choice Award in the Best Superhero Comic category.

 Seven issues of a Superosity print comic book were published from 2001 to 2002 and distributed by Diamond Comic Distributors to comic book stores.
 It featured guest artwork by creators such as Jeffrey J. Rowland (Overcompensating) and John Allison (Scary Go Round).
 Superosity has also been published in newspapers, most notably The Turlock Journal of Turlock, CA. As of October 2020, Superosity is still updating daily.

 Adaptation

-On July 21, 2006 at Comic-Con International it was announced that an animated TV series called 'Angelipups' would be produced, based on the fictional 'Angelipups' TV show that appears in Superosity.
+On July 21, 2006, at San Diego Comic-Con it was announced that an animated TV series called 'Angelipups' would be produced, based on the fictional 'Angelipups' TV show that appears in Superosity.
 Angelipups are a group of winged, candy-colored puppies who live in the sky and are responsible for keeping clouds fluffy; the in-comic TV show combines surreal humor with moral and educational elements.
 Crosby had written the pilot script and was commissioned to write more episodes.
 It is unclear if this TV show was ever produced.